mainmatter/mainmatter.com/blog/_posts/2018-02-06-handling-webhooks-in-phoenix.md

 It took three refactors to get to a satisfactory solution.
 I will, however explain each one in this post, as they are logical steps in reaching the final solution and proved interesting learning opportunities:

-1. multiple function clauses for controller action;
+1. Multiple function clauses for controller action
-2. plug called from endpoint;
+2. Plug called from endpoint
-3. plug and second router.
+3. Plug and second router

-#### multiple function clauses
+#### Multiple function clauses

 Let's start seperating the computation into smaller fragments by moving the pattern matching from the `case` statement to the function's definition.
 We are still using only one route and only one controller action, but we write multiple clauses of that function to match a certain value of the `event` key in the params.